hadronomy/brain/content/03 Zettelkasten/Keep ssh-agent running in servers.md

 ```

 In here you will have to execute  `keychain`, a tool that comes with almost
 every package manager out there.
-Ensure that you have it installed, if not
+Ensure that you have it installed, if not,
 do it with the package manager you are stuck with.

 ```sh